mareklibra/assisted-ui-single/README.md

 - https://github.com/openshift-metal3/dev-scripts#preparation
 - https://github.com/openshift-metal3/dev-scripts/blob/master/agent/README.md

-but following was successfully used so far in the "config_[user].sh":
+as a hint, following was successfully used so far in the "config_[user].sh":

 ```
 export CI_TOKEN="__FILL_IN__"